esp-rs/book/src/overview/bare-metal.md

 Using `no_std` may be more familiar to embedded Rust developers; it does not use `std` (the Rust standard library) but instead uses a subset, the `core` library.
 The [official Rust embedded book] has a [great section on this].

 It's important to note that in general a `no_std` crate can always compile in `std` environment but the inverse is not true.
-Therefore, when creating crates it's worth keeping in mind if it needs to the standard library to function.
+Therefore, when creating crates it's worth keeping in mind if it needs the standard library to function.

 [great section on this]: https://docs.rust-embedded.org/book/intro/no-std.html
 [official rust embedded book]: https://docs.rust-embedded.org/